Lindar84/PA165/tasks/seminar10.md

 mvn tomcat7:run
 ```

 Check that you can interact with the REST API.
-You can use [curl](http://curl.haxx.se/), an open source tool for this goal that is available on your machine.
+You can use [curl](http://curl.haxx.se/), an open source tool for this goal that is **available on your machine**.
 From the command line:
 ```
 curl -X GET http://localhost:8080/eshop-rest/ curl -X GET http://localhost:8080/eshop-rest/orders?status=ALL